Salesforce

 If the generator has been running in a power outage, refer to the "Shutting the Generator Off" section in How Do I Shut Down My Generator When It’s Powering My House (During an Outage)?

-If the generator has not been running in a power outage, refer to the video, or proceed to step 1 of the written instructions below.
+If the generator has not been running in a power outage, refer to the instructions below for your generator model.

 Video instructions